Ricardo Clark: 2010 World Cup and later career

 Clark was named as part of the 30-man preliminary squad for the 2010 FIFA World Cup.
 Coach Bob Bradley named Clark as part of the 23-man squad that would take part in South Africa.
 He was one of nine midfielders selected to the team.
 After appearing in two tune-up matches prior to the tournament, Clark made his World Cup debut on June 12 with a start against England in the group stage.
 He also started in the Round of 16, a match that saw the United States defeated by Ghana after an extra time goal by Asamoah Gyan.
 Clark came in for criticism following the match, as he had committed the turnover that led to Ghana's opening goal in the fifth minute, picked up a yellow card in the seventh minute, and was substituted in the 31st minute.

 Clark only appeared three more times for the United States following the World Cup.
 In Jürgen Klinsmann's debut as head coach, Clark was an 84th-minute substitute against Mexico, replacing José Francisco Torres.
 He scored his third and final international goal on January 22, 2012, a header seven minutes into second-half stoppage time to beat Venezuela.
 Four days later, Clark made what would turn out to be his final appearance for the United States, playing 67 minutes in a 1–0 victory over Panama.
 Clark earned 34 caps for the United States, scoring three goals across his eight years with the national team.

 Managerial career

-On March 11, 2021, the Vancouver Whitecaps FC announced that they hired Clark as an assistant coach for the first team.
+On March 11, 2021, Vancouver Whitecaps FC announced that they hired Clark as an assistant coach for the first team.
+He was the head coach of Whitecaps FC 2, the reserve team for the Whitecaps, from 2023 to 2025.
+Clark joined Seattle Sounders FC as an assistant coach in January 2026.